AMLLLS/liquidfy-waiting/FINAL_IMPROVEMENTS.md

 ---

-**Result**: A polished, professional coming soon page that effectively represents Liquify's brand identity with smooth animations, perfect mobile responsiveness, and clean visual design.
+**Result**: A polished, professional coming soon page that effectively represents Liquidfy's brand identity with smooth animations, perfect mobile responsiveness, and clean visual design.
 Ready for production deployment on Vercel.

 **Server**: Running on `http://localhost:3000` ✅